 Generally, recipients may not modify an existing contract to include Federal clauses and so make it eligible for reimbursement with Federal funds.
-A recipients may, however include Federal clauses in a purchase order made against its state's General Services Administration (GSA)-type contracts.
+Recipients may, however, include Federal clauses in a purchase order made against their state's General Services Administration (GSA)-type contracts.

 Not all clauses apply to every contract.
-The applicability of clauses depends on the size and type of contract as is described in the exhibit at the end of this section.
+The applicability of clauses depends on the size and type of contract as is described in the exhibit shown in the Instructions for Reviewer below.
 Procurement contracts or purchase orders should be tailored and only the clauses applicable to the specific procurement should be included in the contract document.
 Including clauses not applicable to the procurement may restrict competition or result in higher contract pricing than necessary.
 Contracts must include all applicable clauses.
 Incorporation of a clause by reference is permitted, however a general reference to FTA guidelines or clauses is not sufficient to incorporate a clause.
 A checklist of required clauses is provided in the Instructions for Reviewer.
 The checklist provides a citation for each required clause.